Table of Contents

 A social media report offers the mean value of the overall engagement and performance of a brand’s/individual’s social media channels.
 Such as Instagram, Linkedin, Twitter, Facebook, etc.

-Attractive: Eye-catching images pique readers’ interest in the content they are viewing.
+1. Attractive: Eye-catching images pique readers’ interest in their content.
 Increase engagement by using colors, graphs, and different themes to reflect your company.

-Client-friendly: your social media report shouldn’t have an unending number of columns and rows.
+2. Client-friendly: Your social media report shouldn’t have an unending number of columns and rows.
 It should be digestible and understandable in a short period.

-Quickness to share: you have a limited amount of time.
+3. Quickness to share: You have a limited amount of time.
 It should only take a few clicks to send your social media report to your supervisor or a client for assessment.

-Social media reports may assist your business in determining period-specific ideal times and days of the week to communicate with current and future consumers, as well as which themes resonate on a given day.
+Social media reports may assist your business in determining period-specific ideal times and days of the week to communicate with current and future consumers and which themes resonate on a given day.